 What are red, blue, yellow etc?
 They are colours of visible light.

-In just the same way, Short Wave, Mid Wave, Long Wave are colours of ultra violet light, but we can’t see them.
+In just the same way, Short Wave, Mid Wave, Long Wave are “colours” of ultraviolet light (UV), but we can’t see them.
 They are also known as UVC, UVB and UVA in that order.

 The sun radiates all the colours of UV light as well as all the visible colours we can see.